evelyn-ellingsworth/lafayette-fccla/chapter-Leadership.md

       <p>
         The job of vice president of public relations is to manage all of the chapter’s official social media accounts and insure that all information gets to chapter members.
       </p>
+      <p>May has been a member of FCCLA for three years has competed in STAR Events for the last two years.
+She has won first at regionals and place top two at state both years.
+Last year she placed fourth in the nation in Career Investigations.
+May hopes to get her doctorate and pursue a career as an orthodontist. </p>
     </div>

         <img src="{{site.baseurl}}/assets/images/Hobbit_holes_reflected_in_water.jpg"